Skip to content

 The checks that matter

 Before you trust a compounded semaglutide desk, confirm a few things.
 Is it LegitScript-certified?
 LegitScript is an independent verification service, and its badge signals a provider has passed a compliance review — many of the desks we rate highly carry it.
 Does the provider name its 503A or 503B pharmacy partner, or at least explain its sourcing?
+For a sense of what a full answer looks like, Pallas Health names six dispensing pharmacies and publishes two prescribers' NPI numbers with a link to the federal registry to check them — the pharmacy list even explains the 503A/503B split rather than leaving you to work it out.
+That is unusual; most desks name nobody, and Oak is a plain example of what that looks like — its pages say only "Oak's contracted pharmacies" and "independent licensed physicians and nurse practitioners contracted through Oak's medical group partners", with no pharmacy, no clinician and no NPI published anywhere, while its own Terms, Privacy policy and checkout name three different operating companies between them.
 Is there a licensed clinician involved in prescribing, with a real health intake rather than a rubber-stamp form?
 Is your state served, and is licensing information available?
 And is the price stable and disclosed, or a teaser that hides the real cost?
+Our compounded semaglutide price and supply ranking shows which tracked desks currently pass that last test.
 A provider that answers those cleanly is playing it straight.

 Red flags

 Some signals should stop you.
+A desk that will not show you what it sells before you pay is near the top of the list: Lighter You publishes no product pages at all and gates its catalog behind a login, so the only way to learn what molecule, dose or format you are buying is to complete an intake — at which point you have already been charged.
+It is not a front, and it names four pharmacies with street addresses, which is more than most.
+But you cannot vet what you cannot read.
 No named pharmacy and no accreditation.
 Claims that a compounded product is 'FDA-approved' — it isn't, and saying so is a misrepresentation1.
-'Research-only,' grey-market, or unusually additive-laden formulations.
+'Research-only,' gray-market, or unusually additive-laden formulations — this is exactly the category retatrutide falls into, since it has no FDA-approved reference product at all and, unlike semaglutide, cannot legally be compounded under federal law by any pharmacy, licensed or not.
 No clinician contact.
 And prices so far below the market that you should ask how the desk can possibly source safely at that number.
-The same molecule still carries the FDA's boxed warning about thyroid C-cell tumors and its contraindications, so a desk that skips real screening is cutting a corner that matters3.
+The same molecule still carries the FDA's boxed warning about thyroid C-cell tumors and its contraindications — see what that warning actually means — so a desk that skips real screening is cutting a corner that matters3.
+A desk that also skips real GI screening is the same corner behind the ongoing GLP-1 gastroparesis litigation, which is worth understanding regardless of which pharmacy you use.

 The bottom line